Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

 ## Translate multilingual reviews
 Duration: 2

-### Enabled by Cortex Translate
+### Overview

-You will leverage **Translate** - one of the **Snowflake Cortex specialised LLM functions** are available in Snowpark ML, to translate the multilingual reviews to english to enable easier analysis.
+You will leverage **Translate** - one of the **Snowflake Cortex specialized LLM functions** are available in Snowpark ML:
+  * Translate the multilingual reviews to english to enable easier analysis.

+### Hear what your international customers are saying
 This is done within the notebook using following code snippet in cell `CORTEX_TRANSLATE`.

   ```python
   # Conditionally translate reviews that are not english using Cortex Translate